Schools Aren’t Factories: The Illusion Of The Widget

 Now a decade plus into the 21st Century, we should have a look around.
 What you see is 21st Century teaching and learning.
-This is it.

 The pseudo-documentary “Waiting for Superman” caused quite a stir when it was released, though “stirring” public education certainly isn’t anything new.
 In fact, in selfless symbiosis (ignore the contradiction), social networking and technology magnates are throwing pennies (billions) in the coffer in the name of “high levels of learning.”
 Clearly, money matters.

 Students, Parents, Teachers, Administrators, Vendors (of everything from curriculum to food and supplies), School Board members, other certified employees, classified employees, community leaders, local business leaders, healthcare providers, local libraries and bookstores—and on and on–all directly and indirectly shape the learning path each child takes.